Amund211/prism/README.md

 Your browser might tell you that the file is potentially dangerous, but you can safely ignore this warning.
 See the section on [safety](#safety) for more info.

+## Support and feedback
+If you need help setting up the overlay or have feedback you can join the [discord server][discord-invite-link].
+Additionally, feel free to submit issues or pull requests on GitHub.

 ## Description
 Prism is an open source stats overlay for Hypixel Bedwars (not associated).
 Prism will detect the players in your lobby as they join and when you type `/who`, and automatically show you their stats.